Ad agency battle: Is Briscoes Lady on move? Tom Phillips court face-off: Ex-TVNZ journo v media firms

 “While Briscoe’s relatively dry brand of advertising might not fill Stanley St’s trophy cabinet with industry rewards, Partington is unlikely to lose any sleep over that,” wrote Venuto.

-Sky TV is understood to have secured Formula 1 TV rights in New Zealand for three more years.
+Sky TV has secured Formula 1 TV rights in New Zealand for three more years.

-An announcement is expected as early as today, and sources say the package - for seasons 2026, 2027 and 2028 - will see at least one race, the Melbourne Grand Prix, screened live on Sky’s free-to-air channels.
+It confirmed an earlier Media Insider report that it has the rights for seasons 2026, 2027 and 2028 - and that the Melbourne Grand Prix will also be screened live on Sky’s free-to-air channels.

 For the first time, that should include the race being screened on Three (TV3), which Sky bought from Warner Bros Discovery for a nominal $1 and took over on August 1.